The Dark Side of Medicine: What Causes Physician Burnout?

 Burnout among physicians is a complicated problem with multiple causes.

 It is the end consequence of several variables that can differ from person to person.
-Long work hours, a heavy workload, administrative weight, a lack of autonomy, and a stressful work environment are prominent reasons for medical burnout.
+As described in this World Health Organization report, long work hours, a heavy workload, administrative weight, a lack of autonomy, and a stressful work environment are prominent reasons for medical burnout.

 Many physicians put in long hours and are frequently on call, which can wear them out mentally and physically.
 They might also have a heavy workload and little control over their schedule, which can be difficult for people with families or other obligations.